zchee/golang-wiki/GoArm.md

 ```

 A static toolchain is required as arm64 Linux distributions don't ship the necessary 32-bit arm libraries (except in a sysroot). ` GO_DISTFLAGS=-s ` is not enough, ` CC='arm-linux-gnueabihf-gcc -static' ` is required to build a static dist tool.

+Alternatively, you can use native (64-bit) binaries for the C tools by leaving gcc alone, and doing just `GOHOSTARCH=arm GOARM=7 CGO_ENABLED=0 ./make.bash`

 _-- Aram Hăvărneanu_